sidorares/node-mysql2/README.md

 // get the client
 const mysql = require('mysql2');

 // Create the connection pool.
-The ool-specific settings are the defaults const pool = mysql.createPool({
+The pool-specific settings are the defaults const pool = mysql.createPool({
   host: 'localhost',
   user: 'root',